dreadful786/eft-dma-radar/README.md

 ## Current Changes

+-Fixed issue where first time users have to move DLL's after building

+-Added App Launcher.
+The Launcher creates an icon on your desktop for you after building.
+Launch the launcher and select which app you want to run EFT Radar or Arena Radar.

-Rotated maps to match orientation of online maps.
+-Rotated maps to better match orientation of most online maps.

-Added elevation arrows.
+-Added elevation arrows.

-My version of the Mambo loot widget (Sort by Name or Price using N and P key's on radar PC)
+-My version of the Mambo loot widget (Sort by Name or Price using N and P key's on radar PC)

-Added visual colors to Color Picker, Loot Filter, and Cham vischeck colors
+-Added visual colors to Color Picker, Loot Filter, and Cham vischeck colors

-ESP Ammo Counter is LimeGreen - Can be changed in SKPain.cs
+-ESP Ammo Counter is LimeGreen - Can be changed in SKPain.cs

-Flea Prices on loot update every 4HR's - Price updates are for PvE - You can change this in TarkovDevCores.cs by removing (gameMode:pve) on line 22. - This update is from LONE
+-Flea Prices on loot update every 4HR's - Price updates are for PvE - You can change this in TarkovDevCores.cs by removing (gameMode:pve) on line 22. - This update is from LONE

+-Mambo's Chams

+-Mambo's/DrewBeCheese WebRadar and WebESP (Need to add more features from BrewBeCheese)

+-Nutori's long jump, unclamp free look, instant pose change, instant plant

+-Added switches to all the maps.
+Can be toggled on/off for ESP (kek-m8 helped with this)

 ## Future Changes

-Any updates Mambo makes
+No idea

+## Creds

+Thanks to everyone in the community that maintains a repo.
+Anyone that I've swiped a feature from and haven't mentioned please reach out so I can give credit.